StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/export-import-a-case-template.md

 <!-- md:permission `manageCaseTemplate` -->

-This topic provides step-by-step instructions for exporting and importing a [case template](about-case-templates.md) in TheHive.
+Export a [case template](about-case-templates.md) from TheHive to share it with another organization or TheHive instance, or import a case template to reuse configurations created elsewhere.

 !!! info "Share and discover case templates"
     Contribute to and find case templates in our [public GitHub repository](https://github.com/StrangeBeeCorp/thehive-templates/tree/main/Case%20Templates){target=_blank}.

     Before submitting your pull request:

     * Remove any sensitive information.